 “If I knew how to take a good photograph, I'd do it every time.”

-Robert Doisneau was born in 1912, in Gentilly, France, and was a photographer noted for his poetic way of capturing life in his native city Paris.
+French photographer Robert Doisneau was born in 1912, in Gentilly, France, and was an incredible photographer noted for his poetic way of capturing life in his native city Paris.
 His photographs often draw comparisons to Monet, Renoir, and Manet, who immortalized the city through their art almost 100 years earlier.